awesome-llm-papers/awesome-llm-papers.github.io/_publications/chang2023speechprompt.markdown

 citations: 16
 bibkey: chang2023speechprompt
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2303.00733'}]
-tags: [RAG, Efficiency and Optimization, Tools, Prompting]
+tags: [Tools, Prompting, Efficiency and Optimization, RAG]
 ---
 Prompt tuning is a technology that tunes a small set of parameters to steer a pre-trained language model (LM) to directly generate the output for downstream